GSA-TTS/10x-website/reports/fy23-impact-report/02-in-review.md

 #### How it's going

-"Digital Access to Justice Platform" is a great example of how the 10x process embraces change.
-Our teams have the freedom to recommend pivots from original directions when new paths of delivering impact emerge over the course of a given Phase.

-In this case, the initial idea that focused on resolving fines and fees didn’t feel like a winning bet for 10x.
+The initial idea focused on resolving fines and fees that didn't feel like a winning bet for 10x.
 But the team did find an opportunity to help in a different way, which was to improve the digital experience people have with the justice system.

-The new opportunity in this space that our team will be pursuing in Phase Three during FY24 addresses a problem that our team uncovered in earlier phases: that "justice forms" are designed for lawyers, when the majority of people who interact with the system are not lawyers, nor have lawyers to represent them.
+The new opportunity in this space that our team will be pursuing in Phase 3 during FY24 addresses a problem that our team uncovered in earlier phases: that "justice forms" are designed for lawyers, while the majority of people who interact with the system are not lawyers, nor have lawyers to represent them.

 The first use case within the court system is to deliver shared technology for facilitating online interviews for members of the public seeking legal redress.
 If successful, we'll deliver impact by helping people assemble the documents they need to advocate for themselves within the justice system, and eventually scale to other public interactions with the government.